harishkumarchandra/snowflake/README.md

 * Why are they considered a FinTech company?
 SNOWFLAKE FOR FINANCIAL SERVICES, Leverage the power of your data to drive personalized experiences, improved business efficiency, and proactive risk mitigation.

+What are the company's strengths?

+Strengths
+Well designed
+Easy to use
+Great deal of application potential
+Can run data on multiple clouds and regions for a single and consistent experience Share data more easily and more securely
+Allows multiple teams to access and work on the same data Can be used across many different industries and not just finance

+What makes Snowflake an exceptional fintech company?
+Snowflake makes gathering, processing using big data easy Creates a 360 degree view of data for its users
+Easily create your own data exchange to collaborate securely across your business ecosystem.
+Access additional shared data sets and data services via Snowflake Data Marketplace, and connect similarly with thousands of Snowflake customers that comprise the greater Data Cloud.

 ## Contributors:
 Emmanuel
 Lawrence